ADHFMZ7/libc/README.md

 ## Input/Output

-The library implements fgets and puts for simple input and output to the terminal.
+The library implements fgets and puts for simple input and output to the terminal using the linux read and write system calls.

 ### Resources used